JeffreySarnoff/AngleBetweenVectors.jl/README.md

 ----

-- The shorter of two complemetary angle solutions as an unoriented magnitude (always >= zero).
+- The shorter of two angle solutions is returned as an unoriented magnitude (0 <= radians < π).

 - Vectors are given by their Cartesian coordinates in 2D, 3D or ..
-N-dimensions.\
+N-dimensions.
-- Vectors may be given as Tuples or as Array{T,1}s of length N.
+- Vectors may be given as Tuples or as Array{T,1}s of length N.1

 ### notes